mlfbrossay/Senior-Design/README.md

 6/5/18 (MT)

-Added an Arduino program that basically receives the data sent to the HC-05 module and prints it in serial monitor (can be found in the "tools" tab on Arduino).
+Added an Arduino program 'arduino_receive data' that basically receives the data sent to the HC-05 module and prints it in serial monitor (can be found in the "tools" tab on Arduino).
 On the Raspberry pi I used the bluez library along with minicon with the help of this blog (https://www.dfrobot.com/blog-901.html) and managed to pair the HC-05